Depending on your course, you might need to take an exam. Here's an overview of what to expect and where to get help.

 Are exams online?

-Due to the COVID-19 pandemic, most students studying through OUA now take exams online.
+Most students studying through OUA now take exams online.
 However, a few subjects still have face-to-face exams, so please check your LMS (learning management system) for the most up to date information.

 For online exams, we suggest you find a quiet space with a reliable internet connection.
 Depending on your university’s requirements, you might need things like a webcam, whiteboard, and special software.
 Don’t worry, you’ll be notified in advance to allow plenty of time to get set up.